 Address: St Michael’s Clinic, St Michael’s Street, Shrewsbury, Shropshire, SY1 2HE

 The legal conditions for processing personal data is public interest or in exercise of official authority and contractual necessity.
-The legal condition for processing special categories of personal data is the provision of Health and Social Care.
+The legal condition for processing special categories of personal data are Health and Social care or vital interests.